INTRODUCTION TO WESTLAKE

 Mom ‘n’ pop music stores and small local music companies, include Canal Records, Dennis Records, Distribuidora Lacan Music, El Metro Records, Recording Connection, Reventon Musical, Ricky’s Records, and Zapata Records 2.
 Music schools include Imperial Music Academy and Pacific Music Academy.

-Westlake’s most famous association with the arts is the Chouinard Art Institute, an art school which was founded there in 1921 by Nelbert Murphy Chouinard.
+Westlake’s most famous association with the arts is the Chouinard Art Institute, an art school that was founded there in 1921 by Nelbert Murphy Chouinard.
 Famed alumni include Bob Mackie, Chuck Jones, Ed Ruscha, Ken Shutt, Mary Corse, Millard Sheets, Noah Purifoy, S. Neil Fujita, Timothy J. Clark, and Tom Wudl.
 In 1961, with involvement from Roy and Walt Disney, it merged with the Los Angeles Conservatory of Music to create the California Institute of the Arts (CalArts) located in what’s now Santa Clarita.

 Art galleries/spaces in Westlake include Cement Studio, SpaceLUNA, Squamuglia, and Vadim Valikovski.
 Lynn and I stopped by Lethal Amounts — an art gallery on Wilshire with a focus on the Los Angeles Underground/DIY scene that also sells T-shirts and accessories.